 This is just the home screen.
 Right away you’ll get a curated list of jobs that other people in your major have been applying for.
-You’ll see on the left bar there is a jobs tab that has different categories like “jobs that expire soon”, “trending jobs”, or “on-campus jobs”.
 This platform also allows you to sign up for interview slots if companies are hosting them and find related career events happening online or on-campus.

 2. RIT Office of Career Services & Cooperative Education